antwon-smith/antwon-smith/README.md

 ### I'm currently learning:

-- what git is and why it's so important for managing source code.
+- What git is and why it's so important for managing source code.
-- how to use git and best practices when handling code.
+- How to use git and best practices when handling code.
-- the basics of HTML and markdown.
+- The basics of HTML and markdown.

 ### I enjoy: